allgoodnamesareoccuped/apitesting/README.md

 jacksonTest - explore how to use Jackson and POJO's
 1. use objectMapper to map to POJO's
+2. use JsonNode to find values from Json

-Note: Jackson is definitely the fastest way to run the tests.
+Note: Jackson and objectMapper is definitely the fastest way to run the tests.

 After investigating different options I think that for readability and maintenance I would recommend using POJO's